IsaacRamosDaw/The_Cafeteria/README.md

     <img src="frontend/public/readmeImg/StudentPerfil.png" alt="Logo"  height="440">
     <img src="frontend/public/readmeImg/studentProduct.png" alt="Logo"  height="150">
 </div>
+<div align= "right"><a href="#back-top">Back to top</a></div>

-<span id="security"></span>
+<span id="folder"></span>

-## Folder and Image Structure
+## Folder and Image Structure :file_folder:

+#### **Frontend**
-- **Frontend**: Uses a traditional src folder to separate concerns: components, contexts, pages, and services.
+Uses a traditional src folder to separate concerns: components, contexts, pages, and services.

 - **Advantages**

     1. Clear distinction between reusable components, pages, and application logic (services).

     2. Easy to understand and scalable for small projects.

 - **Disadvantages**

     1. If the project grows, finding all files related to a feature can become cumbersome.

     2. Stylesheets are managed separately, which may lead to scattered styling logic.

+#### **Backend**
-- **Backend**: Organized by type: Each folder groups similar files (controllers, routes, models, etc.).
+Organized by type: Each folder groups similar files (controllers, routes, models, etc.).

 - **Advantages**

     1. Simple and easy to understand, especially for small-to-medium-sized projects.

     2. Separation of concerns is clear: controllers handle logic, models handle data, and routes handle endpoints.

     3. Popular and widely adopted for Node.js projects.

 - **Disadvantages**

     1. As the project grows, it becomes harder to manage since related files (like routes and controllers) are scattered across different folders.

     2. Developers need to switch between folders to work on a single feature.

-- **Customizable Menus:**
-    Cafeterias can update and customize their menu based on daily availability and special offers.

 <div align= "center">
  <img src="frontend/public/readmeImg/structureFrontend.png" alt="Logo"  height="440">
   <img src="frontend/public/readmeImg/structureBackend.png" alt="Logo"  height="440">
 </div>

+<span id="folder-alternative"></span>
-- **Alternative Folder Structure**
+### **Alternative Folder Structure**

+#### **Frontend**
-- **Frotend**: Files are grouped by feature/module instead of by type.
+Files are grouped by feature/module instead of by type.

 - **Advantages**

     1. Keeps components, styles, and logic for a single feature together, making the project more modular.

     2. Improves maintainability as the project scales.

     3. Easier onboarding for developers as they can focus on a single feature.

 - **Disadvantages**

     1. For smaller projects, the additional folder structure can feel unnecessary.

     2. Shared components or styles might be harder to manage if not organized well.

 <div align= "center">
  <img src="frontend/public/readmeImg/structureFrotendExample.png" alt="Logo"  height="440">
 </div>

+#### **Backend**
-- **Backend**: Instead of organizing by type, files are grouped by feature, like frotend example.
+Instead of organizing by type, files are grouped by feature, like frotend example.

 - **Advantages**

     1. Keeps all files related to a single feature (e.g., auth, student) in the same folder, making it easier to locate and modify code.

     2. More modular and scalable for larger projects.

     3. Reduces the need to switch between folders when working on a feature.

 - **Disadvantages**

     1. Adds unnecessary complexity for small projects.

     2. Can lead to code duplication if shared logic is not managed properly.
+<div align= "right"><a href="#back-top">Back to top</a></div>

 <div align= "center">
  <img src="frontend/public/readmeImg/structureBackendExample.png" alt="Logo"  height="440">
 </div>

+<span id="structure-image"></span>

+### **Image structure**
-- **Image structure**: In the backend, we have used Multer as middleware to handle image uploads.
+In the backend, we have used Multer as middleware to handle image uploads.
 The images are stored in a dedicated folder within the project:

     - **Path**: public/images/